Johannetta, Countess of Sayn-Altenkirchen: Life

 Born in Wittgenstein, she was the sixth and youngest child of Ernest, Count of Sayn-Wittgenstein-Sayn and his wife, Countess Louise Juliane of Erbach.
-She was born three weeks after her father's death, on 22 May 1632.
+She was born three months after her father's death, on 22 May 1632.
 She was probably named after her paternal aunt Johannetta of Sayn-Wittgenstein-Sayn, by marriage Countess of Erbach-Erbach.

 Succession

 In his will, Count Ernest left his domains to his only son Louis, under the regency of his mother Louise Juliane during his minority.
-In case he would die prematurely, his two surviving daughters (Ernestine Salentine and Johannetta) would inherited the County.
+In case he would die prematurely, his two surviving daughters (Ernestine Salentine and Johannetta) would inherit the county.

 When Count Louis died four years later (16 July 1636), the male line of Sayn-Wittgenstein-Sayn died out.
-A violent dispute over his inheritance erupted between the Dowager Countess and the three half-brothers of her late husband (sons of Count William III and his second wife Countess Anna Ottilie of Nassau-Weilburg), who claimed the succession of the whole County.
+A violent dispute over his inheritance erupted between the Dowager Countess and the three half-brothers of her late husband (sons of Count William III of Sayn-Wittgenstein-Hachenburg and his first wife, Anna Elisabeth of Sayn, only daughter and heiress of Count Hermann of Sayn); in consequence, the Sayn inheritance only could be passed to Ernest's descendants, the last of whom are the sisters Ernestine and Johannetta.

-After two months, one of them, Count Louis Albert of Sayn-Wittgenstein-Neumagen, finally forced Louise Juliane to surrender the County to him and his brothers.
+After two months, one of them, Count Louis Albert of Sayn-Wittgenstein-Neumagen, finally forced Louise Juliane to surrender the county to him and his brothers.
 In the meanwhile, Count Christian, Louis Albert's youngest brother besieged Altenkirchen and the Electorate of Mainz besieged Hachenburg, who was forced to surrender when the food ran out; without options, Louise Juliane and her daughters fled to Freusburg.
 When the Electorate of Trier prepared to besiege Freusburg, they fled to Friedewald, where they found safety.
 Louise Juliane sued her in-laws before the Reichskammergericht and the Emperor.
 She sent her councillors to Münster and Osnabrück where the Peace of Westphalia of 1648 was being negotiated.
 The rights of Johannetta and Ernestine were recognized and, with Swedish assistance, one part of the county after the other was returned to her.

 During her family exile in Friedewald, Johannetta (aged 15) married on 30 September 1647 to Landgrave John of Hesse-Braubach (aged 37), younger brother of George II, Landgrave of Hesse-Darmstadt; however, Louise Juliane retained the regency of the County of Sayn-Wittgenstein-Sayn for her two daughters.
 After four years of childless union, Landgrave John died on 1 April 1651 in Bad Ems.